stoplightio/prism/packages/http/README.md

 In the following example we will first instantiate Prism to make requests to an actual server.

-Later we alter than behaviour by passing a config object to the `process` function.
+Later we alter than behaviour by passing a config object to the `request` function.

 ```javascript
 const Prism = require('@stoplight/prism-http');